masai-oss/sample_project/src/server/README.md

         return g.access_token

 ```
+### To use OAuth in the application

+Add the required tokens/credentials as specified under `SECRET_KEYS` in `settings.py` to environment variables.

 ### To create logs
 1. import current_app from flask

 2. log messages based on the level of logs